Ya has hablado con Enrique (you have already spoken to Enrique.)

 4. It is mainly used with expressions such as nunca (never), ya (already), todavía no (not yet), a veces (sometimes), ¿alguna vez (ever)? …

-This form is very widely used in Spain, while in Latin and South America, the preterite is used more often.
-In the following examples, you can see some differences between both ways to use this tense:
+This form is widely used in Spain, while in Latin and South America, the preterite is used more often.
+In the following examples, you can see some differences between the ways to use this tense:

 Este mes he viajado a Perú.
 (This month I have traveled to Peru-Spain.)